MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 DT[, cip6 := NULL]
 ```

 With the CIP code removed, we filter for unique rows.
-This is an
+A student may
-important step because a student may switch CIP codes yet stay within a
+switch CIP codes yet stay within a program as defined by our custom
-program as defined by our custom labels.
-We want to avoid counting that
+labels.
+We want to avoid counting that student as ever-enrolled in the
-student as ever-enrolled more than once.
+same program more than once.

 ``` r